T-Mobile vs. Hughesnet: Which Internet Provider Is Best for You?

 Satellite-only plans differ only in their data allotments, making it easy for you to determine the value.
 You end up paying less per gig of data with the more expensive plans, so although you don’t want to pay for more data than you’re going to use, you also get more value with higher-tier plans.
 Of course, this isn’t much of a selling point compared to T-Mobile’s unlimited data.

-In general, we don’t recommend Hughesnet low data plans because 15GB isn’t very much data at all.
-It’s better than nothing if that’s what fits your budget, but you have to be incredibly frugal with your internet use to stay under that limit.
-And if you can get unlimited data through T-Mobile for the same price, there’s really no reason to put yourself through all that trouble.
+In general, we don’t recommend Hughesnet low data plans, but they are better than nothing if that’s what fits your budget.
+Even though plans come with unlimited data, some plans like the Lite plan only include 100GB of priority data.
+If you can get unlimited data through T-Mobile for the same price, there’s really no reason to put yourself through all that trouble.

 Deals and promotions: T-Mobile vs. Hughesnet